orta/vigilant/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, run `pod try Vigilant`.

 ## Installation

 Vigilant is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile in a test target:

 ```ruby
 pod "Vigilant"